akka/akka/docs/src/main/paradox/scala/http/migration-guide/migration-guide-2.4.x-10.0.x.md

 ### `SecurityDirectives#challengeFor` has moved

-The `challengeFor` directive was actually more like a factory for `HttpChallenge`, thus it was moved to become such.
+The `challengeFor` directive was actually more like a factory for @unidoc[HttpChallenge], thus it was moved to become such.
 It is now available as `akka.http.javadsl.model.headers.HttpChallenge#create[Basic|OAuth2]` for JavaDSL and `akka.http.scaladsl.model.headers.HttpChallenges#[basic|oAuth2]` for ScalaDSL.